lakim/ruby-chef-box/README.md

 TODO
 ----
+* Fix rbenv PATH for deploy user
-User UNIX socket for postgres instead of TCP connection
+* Use UNIX socket for postgres instead of TCP connection
+* Do not configure gems doc by default